 • Parmesan cheese Freshly shaved

-• 3-4 tablespoons fresh basil
+• 3 to 4 tablespoons fresh basil

 Instructions

-• PREPARE INGREDIENTS: Preheat grill to medium-high heat (400-450 degrees F.) Shuck corn.
+• Preheat grill to medium-high heat (400โ€“450ยฐF).
+Shuck corn.
 Remove stems and halve zucchinis lengthwise.
 Halve or quarter cherry tomatoes, depending on their size.
-Halve both lemons; juice one of the lemons to get 1/4 cup juice and set the other two lemon halves aside to grill.
+Halve both lemons; juice 1 of the lemons to get 1/4 cup juice and set the other 2 lemon halves aside to grill.
 Rub or brush (with a pastry brush) corn and zucchini with olive oil.
 Season liberally with salt and pepper (I add about 1 to 1/2 tablespoons oil and about 1/2 teaspoon salt and pepper).

-• CORN ZUCCHINI SALAD: Prepare the preheated grill by cleaning with a grill brush.
-Generously oil the grill (I drench a rolled-up paper towel in vegetable oil and, holding it with tongs, rub it over the grill grates).
-Add corn and zucchini.
-Cook zucchini about 2-3 minutes, flip and cook another 2-3 minutes or until lightly charred and crisp-tender.
-Cook the corn, rotating about every 2-3 minutes (a total of 4 rotations) until charred, bright yellow, and crisp-tender about 10-12 minutes total.
-Grill lemon halves flesh side down for 2-3 minutes or until charred.
-Transfer vegetables to a cutting board to cool slightly.
+• Transfer vegetables to a cutting board to cool slightly.
 Slice corn off the cob and add to a large bowl.
 Cut zucchini into thin half moons and add to the bowl with the corn.
-Add in the cherry tomatoes, Parmesan cheese (to taste), and fresh basil (rip or cut into ribbons).
-Add in the juice from one half of the grilled lemon (about 2 tablespoons) and some additional olive oil (about 1 to 2 tablespoons).
-Toss and taste, adjust seasonings by adding any additional salt, pepper, or oil.
+Add in the cherry tomatoes, Parmesan (to taste), and fresh basil (rip or cut into ribbons).
+Add the juice from half the grilled lemon (about 2 tablespoons) and some additional olive oil (about 1โ€“2 tablespoons).
+Toss and taste; adjust seasonings by adding any additional salt, pepper, or oil.

-• COOK STEAKS: While vegetables and lemon are grilling, pat steaks dry with paper towel and rub with olive oil (about 1/2 tablespoon per steak).
-Season both sides generously (or to taste) with salt and pepper (I add about 1/2 teaspoon fine sea salt per steak).
-Add steaks to the fully heated grill and cook until charred and medium rare (or to temperature preference, medium rare highly recommend) about 4-5 minutes per side.
-(For 1-pound steaks, medium rare generally takes 4 minutes per side); use a food thermometer for precision (see temperatures in post).
-Transfer steaks to a plate to rest for about 5-10 minutes, tented with foil.
-Transfer to a cutting board and cut across the grain as thinly as possible (this makes sure the meat is tender!)
+• While vegetables and lemon are grilling, pat steaks dry with paper towel and rub with olive oil (about 1/2 tablespoon per steak).
+Season both sides generously with salt and pepper (I add about 1/2 teaspoon salt per steak).
+Add steaks to the fully heated grill and cook until charred and medium rare (or to temperature preference, medium rare highly recommend) about 4โ€“5 minutes per side.
+Use a food thermometer for precision (see temperatures in post above).
+Transfer steaks to a plate to rest for about 5โ€“10 minutes, tented with foil.
+Transfer to a cutting board and cut across the grain as thinly as possible (this makes sure the meat is tender!).

-• SAUCE: While steaks grill, finely mince garlic and coarsely chop the sundried tomatoes.
+• While steaks grill, finely mince garlic and coarsely chop the sundried tomatoes.
 Add garlic and tomatoes to a small blender or food processor.
 Add in the 1/4 cup lemon juice and salt and pepper (I add about 1/2 teaspoon salt and 1/4 teaspoon pepper) and pulse until ingredients are chopped.
 Slowly drizzle in the oil (I use all the oil from the sundried tomatoes container and fill up the rest of the 1/2 cup with regular oil) and pulse until emulsified and a chunky sauce has formed.
 Taste and adjust seasoning.

-Nutrition Facts
+Nutrition

 Calories: 299kcal | Carbohydrates: 9g | Protein: 2g | Fat: 30g | Saturated Fat: 2g | Cholesterol: 1mg | Sodium: 42mg | Potassium: 349mg | Fiber: 2g | Sugar: 2g | Vitamin A: 438IU | Vitamin C: 43mg | Calcium: 23mg | Iron: 1mg

-Leave a Comment:
+Leave a comment

 Your email address will not be published.
 Required fields are marked *